leishask/leishask.github.io/projects/project-5.md

   </tr>
  </table>

-## End Product
+## End Result
 Overall, the complete UI of our app was minimalistic and simple in design.
-I will admit that it can definitely use more work to be more appealing and create a better user experience.
+I will admit that it can definitely use some work to be more appealing and create a better user experience.
 However, we were only a group of two juggling multiple classes and a limited timeline.
-I do believe given more time and effort directed towards this group project, the end product would have a lot more potential.
+I do believe given more time and effort directed towards this group project, the end product could have a lot more potential.

-Our video of our app demo can be watched here: <a href="https://youtu.be/Kjq8xNxlP4o">Team Ho'ala App Demo</a>
+The video of our app demo can be watched here: <a href="https://youtu.be/Kjq8xNxlP4o">Team Ho'ala App Demo</a>